SampathDevopssre/SampathDevopssre/README.md

 <h3 align="center">I am a Site Reliability and DevOps Engineer, where I design and implement scalable, secure,
   and efficient solutions for cloud and DevOps projects. </h3>
  My deep knowledge of AWS, Kubernetes, Docker, Jenkins, Ansible, Terraform, Shell, Linux and Monitoring.

+** Technical Skills:**

+- Cloud Services: Proficient in managing and deploying solutions across Google Cloud, AWS, DigitalOcean, and Pivotal Cloud Foundry.

+- Virtualization & Containers: Extensive experience with Kubernetes, Docker, and Docker-Compose, ensuring scalable and efficient deployments.

+- CI/CD Expertise: Hands-on with Jenkins, GitHub Actions, GitLab CI, SemaphoreCI, CloudBuild, and CodePipeline to automate and streamline software delivery processes.

+- Version Control Systems: Skilled in utilizing Git, GitHub, GitLab, and SVN for efficient code versioning and collaboration.

+- Infrastructure as Code: Proficient in managing infrastructure using Terraform and CloudFormation, ensuring consistency and scalability.

+- Serverless Architecture: Hands-on experience with AWS Lambda, optimizing serverless applications for performance and cost-efficiency.

+- Monitoring & Observability: Proficient in using Prometheus, Grafana, Cloudwatch, Stackdriver, Elasticsearch, and Datadog for comprehensive system monitoring and insights.

+- Operating Systems: Familiar with Ubuntu, CentOS, RHEL, and Debian, ensuring optimal performance and security for diverse environments.

+- Scripting Proficiency: Skilled in Bash and PowerShell scripting, automating tasks and ensuring system efficiency.

+- Web Servers: Experienced in configuring and managing Apache and Nginx web servers for optimal performance and security.

+- Databases: Proficient in managing MySQL and PostgreSQL databases, ensuring data integrity, performance, and security

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sampathdevopssre&label=Profile%20views&color=0e75b6&style=flat" alt="sampathdevopssre" /> </p>